 2011 Honda Accord Crosstour Interior

 The Accord Crosstour’s interior is somewhat of a disappointment to reviewers.
-While the cabin is very upscale and quiet, most expect more out of a vehicle that costs more than $30,000.
+While the cabin is very upscale and quiet, most expected more standard features.
 In addition, the Crosstour’s meager cargo space can’t hold a candle to other midsize SUVs or wagons.

 - +"The interior is nicely done, and despite the rakish roofline, rear headroom isn't far off of its competitors, plus there's legroom aplenty.
 If anything, the case can certainly be made that the interior looks too similar to the Accord sedan." -- Autoblog